What happens in counselling?

 Counselling provides a safe, confidential place where you can explore difficulties, talk about your feelings and get some support for the challenges you are facing.
 Your counsellor won’t give you advice or tell you what to do but will help you to try to find your own way of understanding and coping with your difficulties.

 We offer clients up to 16 sessions, but initially six sessions are offered during which you and your counsellor will review your situation and decide whether it would be helpful to continue with counselling for up to 16 sessions.

 Where and when does the counselling happen?

-We see clients in Frome, Warminster, Trowbridge, Bradford on Avon, Widcombe, the RUH in Bath, and Street.
+We see clients in Bath, Bradford on Avon, Frome, Midsomer Norton, Street, Trowbridge, Warminster, Weston-super-mare and Yeovil.
 We will send you detailed information about the counselling venue before your first session.
 Sessions last for 50 minutes and are usually offered at the same time and on the same day each week.
 Having a regular time for the sessions is helpful for both you and the counsellor.

 Is it confidential?

 Everything clients share with their counsellor remains confidential.
 As part of professional practice our counsellors receive supervision.
 They will take work to supervision anonymously, so as to protect the identity of clients.
 The supervision process is itself bound by confidentiality.

 In exceptional circumstances, where the counsellor has grounds to believe that a client or someone else is in danger of serious harm, they might have to break confidentiality.
 Where possible the counsellor would discuss this with the client beforehand.
 There are certain legal circumstances under which counsellors can be required to reveal information.

 What if I don’t get on with my counsellor?